QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       C := (A => new Integer, others => <>);
       -- Tmp : Child;
-      -- Child'Constructor (C);
+      -- Child'Constructor (Tmp);
       -- Tmp.A := new Integer;
       -- Child'Clone (Tmp, C);
       -- Child'Adjust (C, Tmp);
       -- Child'Destructor (Tmp);

-A new syntax in Flare allows types to have both public and private components, if a user does not have visibility over all the componentns of a type, he needs to specify in the aggregate that these non visible values are not specified with a "private" part at the end of the aggregate, e.g.:
+A new syntax in Flare allows types to have both public and private components, if a user does not have visibility over all the components of a type, he needs to specify in the aggregate that these non visible values are not specified with a "private" part at the end of the aggregate, e.g.: